 - Eliminate interruptions.
 They only take your attention away from what you’re supposed to be doing and will prolong your work time.
 When you have a deadline to meet, interruptions are not convenient.
 It is a fact that workers are bombarded with interruptions every single day, several times an hour … Now that I’m working from home due to the covid lockdown, some neighbors seem to think that they can call on me anytime.
 I’m happy to see them, of course, but preferably in my free time.

-It often happens that I’m in the middle of a class (I’m a teacher), in a meeting, or working on an article, and someone is at the gate, even though I specifically told them that I teach online classes in the mornings … In the end I put up a sign at the gate, indicating my work hours and the times I am available.
+It often happens that I’m in the middle of a class (I teach online), in a meeting, or working on an article, and someone is at the gate, even though I specifically told them that I teach online classes in the mornings … In the end I put up a sign at the gate, indicating my work hours and the times I am available.
 So far it seems to be working 🙂

 - Take a deep breath.
 When you feel overwhelmed, simply inhale for 5 seconds and then exhale deeply (for another 5 seconds).
 Do this five times.
 It is a simple technique that brings immediate calm.